tartley/tartley.github.io/_posts/2008-07-04-acceptance-testing-a-pyglet-application.md

 ---

-I've been trying to create a simple acceptance test for a [pyglet](http://pyglet.org/)application.
+I've been trying to create a simple acceptance test for a [pyglet](http://pyglet.org/) application.
 A thorough suite of acceptance tests, verifying the correctness of all the shapes drawn to the screen by OpenGL, sounds like far more work than I want to do.
 But a couple of simple acceptance tests would be valuable, to check out basic things: